edukey/thoughts/FreeHosting.md

-# Free Hosting
+# Free Hosting of static files/code

-This hosts have free tiers usable for dev or small audience/usage
+This hosts works from source code (no need to build a container) and have free tiers usable for dev or small audience/usage.

+ex: AppEngine Flex, Cloud Run, Replit gets your code, then the engine get dependencies, build it and put it in a container under the hood.

 Quick note on runtimes landscape:
 - usually dynamic languages : nodejs, python, ruby, php ; perl only on oldies